bentonow/bento-swift-sdk/README.md

 ## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bentonow/bento-swift-sdk.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](CODE_OF_CONDUCT.md) code of conduct.

 ## License

-The Bento SDK for Swift is available as open source under the terms of the [MIT License](LICENSE).
+The Bento SDK for Swift is available as open source under the terms of the [MIT License](LICENSE.md).